micaelamccall/healthcare-quality/README.md

 If you're using anaconda, clone this repo and create my conda environment from the terminal by running  `conda env create -f environment.yml`

-If you're using pip, install requirements with `pip install -r requirements.txt`
+If you're using pip, install packages with `pip install -r requirements.txt`

 # Usage